- Bluefin Solutions has been a constant provider of false information on HANA and S/4HANA, as well as many other SAP topics.

 Repeating What SAP Wants Customers to Think About S/4HANA?

-Actually, if you are not a pawn of SAP and part of their partner network and therefore have your speech controlled and have projects dangled in front of you in exchange for how much you kowtow to SAP, there is a very simple answer to the maturity of S/4HANA.
+If you are not a pawn of SAP and part of their partner network and therefore have your speech controlled and have projects dangled in front of you in exchange for how much you kowtow to SAP, there is a very simple answer to the maturity of S/4HANA.
 It is not a completed product.
-But you can only point out that obvious fact if you are independent of SAP.
+But you can only point out that undeniable fact if you are independent of SAP.

 If you aren’t, the topic becomes very “complex.”